 How to Make Paleo Turkey Chili

-Tips for Roasted Butternut Turkey Chili
+How to Store Butternut Turkey Chili

 What can I eat with Whole30 Chili?

-We love this chili served simply with hot sauce and cilantro.
 It’s a delicious meal all on it’s own.
-If you’d like a side dish, try my Whole30 approved Cauliflower Fritters or a salad like my Whole30 Zoodle Salad.
+If you’d like a side dish, try my Whole30 approved Cauliflower Fritters or a salad like my Mexican Caesar Salad (omit the tortilla strips and the recipe is Whole30!).

-Paleo Turkey Chili
+Paleo Turkey Chili with Roasted Butternut Squash

 Ingredients